Mean Curvature Flow of Closed Curves Evolving in Two Dimensional Manifolds: Introduction

-In a recent paper \cite{Deckelnick2025}, Deckelnick and Nürnberg introduced an innovative approach to the evolution of parametric curves influenced by the anisotropic curve shortening flow, as presented in $\mathbb{R}^3$.
-This formulation is contingent upon meticulous adjustment of the tangential velocity within the parameterization, thus reformulating the problem into a strictly parabolic differential equation.
-The equation is expressed in divergence form, which facilitates the formulation of a natural variational numerical method.
-Optimal error estimates are derived for a fully discrete finite element model utilizing piecewise linear elements.
-Numerical experiments support the analytical conclusions and demonstrate the efficiency of the method.
-In \cite{Binz} by Binz, optimal error estimates for semidiscrete and fully discrete approximations describing isotropic curve shortening flow are also studied in three dimensions.
+In \cite{Deckelnick2025}, Deckelnick and Nürnberg proposed a novel framework for the evolution of parametric curves driven by the anisotropic curve shortening flow in $\mathbb{R}^3$.
+Furthermore, in \cite{Binz}, Binz investigates optimal error estimates for semidiscrete and fully discrete schemes that approximate isotropic curve shortening flow in three dimensions.
+Their formulation relies on a careful choice of the tangential component of the velocity in parameterization, which transforms the evolution problem into a strictly parabolic differential equation.
+This equation is written in divergence form, enabling the construction of a natural variational discretization.
+For a fully discrete finite element scheme based on piecewise linear elements, optimal error bounds are established.
+Numerical experiments support the theoretical findings and illustrate the effectiveness of the method.

 The paper is organized as follows.
 In the second section, a parametric description of evolving curves is introduced.
 In the third section, we restrict our interest to the motion on a closed surface without boundary.
 We derive a force term that attaches the curve to the surface and formulate the system of governing equations for such a restricted 3D motion.
 In the fourth section, we discuss the conditions for the existence and uniqueness of classical H\"older solutions.
 We also recall the role of the tangential velocity when using the parametric description.
 In the fifth section, we propose the numerical approximation scheme based on the flowing finite-volume approach.
 Finally, several computational examples are presented in the sixth section.